ChimeraPy/Engine/docs/api-docs/analyzer.md

 <a href="https://github.com/edavalosanaya/PyMMDT/blob/main/mm/analyzer.py#L26"><img align="right" style="float:right;" src="https://img.shields.io/badge/-source-cccccc?style=flat-square"></a>

 ## <kbd>class</kbd> `Analyzer`
-Data Processing and Analysis coordinator.
+Multimodal Data Processing and Analysis Coordinator.

 The Analyzer is the coordinator between the other modules.
 First, the analyzer determines the flow of data from the data streams stored in the collector and the given processes.
 Once the analyzer constructs the data flow graph, the pipelines for the input  data stream are determined and stored.